shadan72/Portfolio/index.markdown

 <div class="about-paragraph">
 <h2>Build & Design with Passion </h2>
 <p >I am a skilled web developer who is eager to learn more technologies to sharpen my skillset.
-I am passionate about web development because I am a creative problem-solver, and I love to build websites.
+I am passionate about web development because I am a creative problem-solver with high attention to detail while building websites.
 I started studying code because I enjoy thinking about and solving complex issues through computer programming.
 While earning my BS in Computer Science and Information Technology at Salahaddin University, I learned how to create databases using Access and SQL Server and how to create websites using ASP.NET.</p>
 <p >
 I have taught a wide range of computer subjects such as C++, ASP.NET, and LINUX LPI to students at the Gasha Institute.
 I graduated from Re:Coded's Front-End Web Development Bootcamp—a competitive 5-month bootcamp focused on HTML, CSS, JavaScript, and React—in 2020.
 </p>